kuviman/linksider/website/content/bevy-jam/_index.md

 app.register_ldtk_entity("Player", player_constructor);
 ```

-One of the things that didnt work well with physics was just spawning a box collider for every wall tile.
+One of the things that didn't work well with physics was just spawning a box collider for every wall tile.
 This made player hit point between two tiles, even although it is flat ground.

 One of the examples involved combining tiles together if they form a line, but that was still not good enough, so we had to implement another way of spawning the colliders.

 The way it worked was spawning a polyline for every tile, and then despawning a segment if it was present twice - which means that the segment is between two tiles.

-One other thing I missed from `bevy_ecs_ldtk` was registering intcells by name instead of by actual int value, since there is an option to specify names in ldtk itself.
+One other thing I missed from `bevy_ecs_ldtk` was registering int cells by name instead of by actual int value, since there is an option to specify names in ldtk itself.

 <!-- cheeseburge -->